-- 1) A land advance - The General moves to an adjacent Territory (except Impassable Territories). - 2) A sea advance - The General moves across a Sea Lane the moving Power controls.
-A Power controls a Sea Lane if it's in its colour (a dashed red for British control, and dashed yellow for Spanish control).
+1) A land advance - The General moves to an adjacent Territory (except Impassable Territories).

+2) A sea advance - The General moves across a Sea Lane the moving Power controls or that is uncontrolled.
+A Power controls a Sea Lane if it's in its colour (a dashed line matching that Power's colour).
 A General of a Coalition Ally may use the Sea Lane with the controlling Power's permission.
+Any General may use a neutral grey Sea Lane if the moving Power controls the departure Territory, or it is uncontrolled.
 The General must begin in the Territory with the Sea Lane.
 A sea advance may be used to attack an opposing Power in the connected Territory.
-Note that a sea advance is the only way for any General to travel to or from Britain.
+Note that a sea advance is the only way for any General to travel to or from Britain, Stockholm and Skania.

-- 3) A strategic land movement - The General moves up to 3 adjacent land Territories if those Territories are controlled by you or Coalition Allies (if they agree).
+3) A strategic land movement - The General moves up to 3 adjacent land Territories if those Territories are controlled by you or Coalition Allies (if they agree).